SuperOffice/language-tools/README.md

     Note: Depending if your tenant is 'cold' it could take a little while for it to be read to execute the API request that fetches all scripts.
 7. When right-clicking on a script, in the treeView, it will give you options to preview or download.
 8. When you have downloaded a script you can go back to your workspace and see the script has been created.
 If you right-click this script you will se a new menu-item, 'SuperOffice', which contains 2 execution-options: Execute and ExecuteLocally.
 Note: ExecuteLocally will launch Node and automatically attach to the process, and will start debugging the execution.

+Images/preview of the functionality can be found [here](https://github.com/SuperOffice/superoffice-vscode#features-with-images)

 ## Background